 A Preliminary Ecological Appraisal (PEA) is conducted to identify any and all environmental factors that could potentially hinder a development proposal.

 During the ecological desk study, the ecologist will find out whether the specific area is legally protected.
 They will then identify wildlife habitats in the vicinity and use local records to gauge whether they are in a designated area or part of a notable species.
 The ecology consultant will display all the information in the form of an annotated electronic or physical map.

 As the name suggests, the walkover survey – or Extended Phase 1 Habitat Survey – is more comprehensive.
 It requires the ecological surveyor to physically visit the relevant area to inspect all ecological features.
 Once they have analysed every part of the site, they will record the potential presence of all plant life and wildlife, paying close attention to support protected species and valuable, invasive or rare plants.

-Through making a record of these components and the specific circumstances of the site, the ecological consultant will be able to form mitigation recommendations that will enable the development to go ahead as planned without disturbing animals and plants on the site.
+Through making a record of these components and the specific circumstances of the site, the ecology consultants will be able to form mitigation recommendations that will enable the development to move forward as planned without disturbing animals and plants on the site.
 Following completion of the ecology survey, ecology consultants will detail all of their findings and mitigation measures in a thorough ecology report that will support planning applications.

 Preliminary Ecological Appraisal Cost

 Between the size of the site and the scale of the planning project, the price of a PEA may vary.
 For many ecology surveys, ecological consultancies often claim that the cost will span anywhere between £700 and £4000.
 Although it is also true with our services that the price will be based on the specifications of your site and project, the cost of a Preliminary Ecological Appraisal with ecologysurveys.uk generally starts at £599.